If you’re thinking about creating a website or blog, you’ve probably heard of WordPress.

 WordPress is an easy-to-use platform that enables you to create a website or blog from scratch.
 It’s the most popular website-building software out there and a very versatile platform.
 Anyone can use it for any type of website and application.

-WordPress is used by millions of people around the world, including many large organizations, such as The Guardian, Forbes, and The New York Times.
+WordPress is used by millions of people around the world, including many large organizations like The Guardian, Forbes, and The New York Times.

-This post gives you an overview of what WordPress is, why should you use it, WordPress’s top features, tools, integrations, and everything you need to make a decision.
+This post gives you an overview of what WordPress is, why should you use, WordPress’s top features, plugins-themes, integrations, and everything you need to make a decision.

 GPL means General Public License and it was created by Richard Stallman in order to protect software from being made proprietary.

 WordPress is written in PHP and uses a MySQL database.
-WordPress has a wide range of features, including a plugin architecture and a template system.
+WordPress has a wide range of features, including a plugin architecture and a block system.

-WordPress CMS’s structure is supported by plugins and themes.
+WordPress’s structure is supported by plugins, themes and block patterns.
 Plugins let you add and create necessary functionalities and Themes let you give your site an elegant and responsive look.
+Also, you can build and design your website as you wish using block patterns.

 Types of Websites You Can Build with WordPress